Did you know?Here are a few interesting facts about Montenegro you might don't know, to get you excited for your trip.

 Montenegro is home to 117 stunning beaches.
-Some are very popular town beaches attracting hundreds of locals and visitors.
-Other beaches in Montenegro need a bit more exploring to find.
-Talk to locals to find some of the country's best kept secret beaches, or check out our Best Beaches here.
+Some are very popular town beaches attracting hundreds of locals and visitors while other beaches need a bit more exploring.
+You can talk to locals if you want to find some of the country's best kept secret beaches, or can check out our Best Beaches here.

 Tara Canyon is the deepest canyon in Europe.
-The canyon is 82 kilometres long and at its deepest it is 4,265ft.
-It is protected as part of Durmitor National Park and is said to be a future UNESCO World Heritage Site.
+The canyon is 82 kilometres long and at its deepest, it is 1.3000 meters (4.300 feet) deep.
+It is a part of Durmitor National Park and it is protected as UNESCO World Heritage Site.
 One of the best ways to see the canyon is to do a river rafting trip.
-The 11 mile trip takes two-three hours, and passes through 21 rapid sections.
-The adrenaline fuelled trip is said to be one of the best due to its drop in elevation in such a short distance.
+The 11-mile trip takes two-three hours and passes through 21 rapid sections.
+The adrenaline-fuelled trip is said to be one of the best due to its drop in elevation in such a short distance.
 Hold on to your tummies!

-The Ostrog monastery is one of the biggest sanctuaries in the world.
+The Ostrog Monastery is one of the biggest sanctuaries in the world and is dedicated to Saint Basil of Ostrog (Sveti Vasilije Ostroški), who was buried here.
 It is visited by people of all religions.
-The Ostrog monastery is one of the most visited shrines in the Christian world.
+It comprises of the Upper Monastery and the Lower Monastery.
+This monastery is one of the most visited shrines in the Christian world.
 The amazing structure was carved in rocks on the side of a mountain in the 17th century.

-The oldest tree in Europe lives in Bar: The Old Olive Tree is over 2,000 years old, and more than 100,000 olive trees in municipality of Bar are more than 1,000 years old.
+The oldest tree in Europe lives in Bar: The Old Olive Tree is over 2,000 years old, and more than 100,000 olive trees in the municipality of Bar are more than 1,000 years old.
 Its volume is about 10m.
-The tree is a traditional trademark for the area and is said to have many legends attached to it: one of them being that at one time families would visit the tree to make peace during a dispute.
+The tree is the traditional trademark of this area and it is believed to have many legends attached to it: one of them is that families would visit the tree to make peace during a dispute.

 Skadar Lake is the largest lake in the Balkans.
-The lake lies on the border between Montenegro and Albania and is named after the north Albanian city Shkodra.
-The lakes surface is six metres above sea level and varies between 370 and 530 square kilometres, two thirds of it being in Montenegro.
+The lake lies on the border between Montenegro and Albania and is named after the north Albanian city Shkodra (Skadar).
+The lake's surface is six metres above sea level and varies between 370 and 530 square kilometres, two-thirds of it being in Montenegro.
 This section of the lake is surrounded by a beautiful national park which is home to some of the last remaining pelicans in Europe.